epistulae/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

 It was very different from what I expected.
-My partner specifically broke down parts of the vaccuming process.
+My partner specifically broke down parts of the vacuuming process.
 Specifically, she said:
-- Vaccum the floor.
+- Vacuum the floor.
 - Dump the trash.
 - Go to your home.
 - Charge yourself.

 All of these diaglog options were much simpler than I brainstormed.
-I was thinking the vaccum would be directed the same way you might as a roommate to do a chore.
+I was thinking the vacuum would be directed the same way you might as a roommate to do a chore.
 Also, it was hard to initialize the conversation/interaction as my partner didn't know what I was supposed to be.
 I said something along the lines of: "Good morning (assuming it just reached 9 AM), it's 9AM.
 Starting scheduled cleaning."

 Please see a clip of that interaction below.
 The full recording had trouble being uploaded to Github.